-If you forget to take Lamotrigine Do not take extra tablets or a double dose to make up for a forgotten dose.
+If you forget to take a single dose of Lamotrigine • Do not take extra tablets or a double dose to make up for a forgotten dose.
 If you have missed taking a dose of this medicine, just take your next dose at the usual time.

 Ask your doctor for advice on how to start taking it again.
 It's important that you do this.

-again.
-It is important that you do this.